maattss/tdt4240-pattern-exercise/README.md

 - Template method
 - Abstract factory

-What are the relationships and differences of architectural patterns and design patterns?

 Architectural patterns and design patterns are similar, but architectural patterns have a different (broader) scope.
 They both define solutions for commonly occuring problems when developing software.

-b) How is the pattern you chose realized in your code?
-(Which class(es) works as the pattern you chose?)
+_b) How is the pattern you chose realized in your code?
+(Which class(es) works as the pattern you chose?)_

 Implementation details, see above explanation.

-c) Is there any advantages in using this pattern in this program?
-(What are the advantages/disadvantages?)
+_c) Is there any advantages in using this pattern in this program?
+(What are the advantages/disadvantages?)_
 - Template method:
   - Pros: The same code can be shared by multiple classes.
 Prevents "copy-paste" errors and decreases number of lines of code.
   - Cons: May create unnecessary many classes which may be harder to maintain and understand.